AdKats/AdKats/README.md

     (e.g. waffleman73 baserapes, another player reports them and gets report ID 582, admins just use @punish 582 instead of @punish waffleman73 baserape).
     Confirmation of command with @yes is required before a report ID is acted on.
     Players are thanked for reporting when an admin uses their report ID.
+    Other online admins are informed when an admin acts on a report by ID, either with action, deny, or accept.
 </p>
 <h4>Report Emails</h4>
 <p>